 There are a number of legislative instruments that define the requirement for implementation of a WHMP at airports (Table 1).
 Australia has international obligations as a contracting state to the International Civil Aviation Organization (ICAO).
 The Civil Aviation Act 1998, and with it the Civil Aviation Safety Regulation 1998 (Part 139), dictate the framework for wildlife hazard management practices in Australia.
-The MOS139, Chapter 17 dictates the requirements for WHMPs.
+The Manual of Standards (MOS) Part 139, Chapter 17 dictates the requirements for WHMPs.